AruneshSingh/gitbook-test/getting-started/basic-building-blocks.md

 ## Intro

-We’ve built out the Superlinked framework using @schema, Source, Spaces, Index, Query, and Executor - our building blocks.
-These building blocks let you build your system as a set of modules, customized and repurposable to the requirements of your use case/s.
+Superlinked's framework is built on key components: [@schema](../reference/common/schema/schema.md), [Source](../reference/dsl/source/index.md), [Spaces](../reference/dsl/space/index.md), [Index](../reference/dsl/index/index.md), [Query](../reference/dsl/query/index.md), and [Executor](../reference/dsl/executor/index.md).
+These building blocks allow you to create a modular system tailored to your specific use cases.

-You start from your desired use case endpoints - i.e., how you want your embeddings to represent your data - what attributes to represent, how to weight them, and so on.
-Your endpoints guide how you set up your system.
-You **custom tailor your modules *before* you run your query**.
-You might run the query with weights adjusted to, for example, a unique user’s interests or, alternatively, to the most recent item.
+You begin by defining your desired endpoints - how you want your embeddings to represent your data.
+This guides your system setup, allowing you to **customize your modules before running queries**.
+You can adjust query weights for different scenarios, such as a user's interests or recent items.

-In this way, Superlinked’s modularity **separates query description from query execution**, enabling you to run the same query in different environments without re-implementing a new solution each time.
-To build your Query, you use descriptive elements like @schema, Source, Spaces, Index, or Event.
-The **same descriptive components** can be re-used - **run using different Executors interchangeably**.
+This modular approach **separates query description from execution**, enabling you to run the same query across different environments without reimplementation.
+You build your Query using descriptive elements like @schema, Source, Spaces, Index, or Event, which can be **reused with different Executors**.

-By focusing on connectors (to data sources and databases) rather than starting over from scratch, Superlinked’s framework lets you transition easily across deployments (e.g., from in-memory to batch or real-time data pipelines).
-For example, you can have one Executor that runs in a notebook, another that provisions a rest API, and a different one that batch calculates with spark.

-In sum, Superlinked building blocks let you easily implement and deploy to fit your environment, maximizing your control over index creation and permitting rapid experimentation during embedding and retrieval.
+Superlinked's focus on connectors facilitates easy transitions between deployments, from in-memory to batch or real-time data pipelines.
+This flexibility allows for rapid experimentation in embedding and retrieval while maximizing control over index creation.

-Let’s take a look at how these building blocks do this in a little more detail.
+Let's explore these building blocks in more detail.

 **Follow along in this Colab.**
 {% embed url="https://colab.research.google.com/github/superlinked/superlinked/blob/main/notebook/feature/basic_building_blocks.ipynb" %}